hshurabi/ProjLab/README.md

-# projectgen
+# ProjLab

-**projectgen** is a Python-based command-line tool for quickly scaffolding new projects with a consistent structure, optional GitHub integration, and Conda environment setup.
+**ProjLab** is a Python-based command-line tool for quickly scaffolding new projects with a consistent structure, optional GitHub integration, and Conda environment setup.
 It’s designed for developers, data scientists, and researchers who often switch between **temporary**, **proof-of-concept (PoC)**, and **production** projects.

 ---